monastyrskyy/monastyrskyy.github.io/_posts/2019-7-12-real_estate_predictions.md

 As a machine learning novice, I thought this would be a great project to take on and learn more about linear regression, generalized linear modeling, random forests, parameter tuning, data imputation, and multicollinearity through R packages such as caret, XGBoost, mice, randomForest, and others.

-<<<<<<< HEAD
-{: .notice--info
-The process described below is my first attempt at the project and does not reflect my most up-to-date skills.
-To see my most recent attempt at building and tuning a model, please take a look at this post.
-}

 ### My Leaderboard Placement: top ~30%
 ("~" because it's an ongoing competition)
 A great thing about Kaggle is due to its projects being structured as a competition, I could easily tell where how my skills compare to other aspiring data scientists and how I can improve.

 =======
->>>>>>> 3d2b9f4834e0068cdfc6af6a761d0cc41ed73fa1
 ## Data Overview

 In this project, I use the <a href="https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data" target="blank">Real Estate Data</a>, provided by Kaggle to up-and-coming data scientists looking for a real-world challenge, to analyze various quantitative and categorical predictors to predict housing prices. <a href="https://www.zillow.com/zestimate/" target="blank">Similar processes</a> are utilized by real estate companies to estimate the price of houses and inform their consumers about the value of a house based on factors such as its size, location, proximity to schools, etc.